Wednesday, July 5, 2017

 Route: The standard black-line route leaves US 550 and heads east.
 Climb the north ridge to the summit.
 The west ridge route has optional scramble tracks and climbs 660 feet in just 0.2 mile.
 The purple-dot route links from Coal Bank Pass.
 Yes, you start higher in elevation but the effort and frustration is far greater.

 From the US 550 pullout at elevation 10,120 feet, cross to the east side of the road and dive into the woods.
 Climb steeply through a scraggly fir and aspen forest heading east.
 This initial area can be boggy and bothered by mosquitos.
 Flowers in wet years are divine.
 In 2021, we found a community of pink wintergreen and copious native honeysuckle.
+In 2024, there was more downed timber, enough to be annoying, so be ready for it.

 After 0.4 mile at 10,400 feet intersect a broad avalanche path.
 Walk on and over the deadfall.